ShiJbey/Infiniforge/README.md

 imports the .gltf into [Unity at runtime](https://github.com/KhronosGroup/UnityGLTF). glTF files can also be opened on windows 10 using the 3D Viewer application.

+## About

+These are measured in meters.
+Morphologies sourced from: [](https://en.wikipedia.org/wiki/Longsword)

 ## Misc

 This project was originally made as part of the August Reddit procedural generation challenge